csiebler/parking-lot-demo-custom-vision/README.md

 prediction_key = "xxxx"
 ```

 # Known limitations

+* All cars needs to be aligned horizontally, as the detection is only trained on horizontally positioned parking spots.
-For best detection results, make sure that the cars are not too small in the images.
+* For best detection results, make sure that the cars are not too small in the images.
 Otherwise, Custom Vision might miss them or detect a lot of misclassifications, as shown in this image (cars on the left were not detected, or very inaccurately):

 ![Alt text](doc/too_small.jpg)